pydata/xarray/doc/indexing.rst

-If you only provide integers, slices, or unlabeled arrays (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) indexing can be understand as orthogonally.
+If you only provide integers, slices, or unlabeled arrays (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) indexing can be understood as orthogonally.
 Each indexer component selects independently along the corresponding dimension, similar to how vector indexing works in Fortran or MATLAB, or after using the :py:func:`numpy.ix_` helper: